Congratulations mama! You’re expecting and you’re on your way to creating your first baby registry – but which products should you add?

 4. Bottle Rack

-This is placed by my kitchen sink and stays there all day long with bottles hanging – I’d be pretty lost without it.
+This is usually placed by my kitchen sink and stays there all day long with bottles hanging.

-If you’re new to all of this, you’re going to love the Zip Front Sleep N’ Play Onesies.
-You can easily change your newborn into a new outfit without worrying about sliding it over his or her head – like you would with regular bodysuits.
+If you’re new to all of this, you’re going to love the zip-up onesies.
+With the zip-up onesies, you can easily change your newborn into multiple outfits without worrying about pulling the outfit through his or her head like the regular bodysuits below.